Korlai Portuguese Creole: Socio-historical Background

 Chaul was an important trade city near Korlai and was first visited by the Portuguese in 1505.
 This area was previously under the Muslim rule from 1318.
 The Portuguese and the Muslim ruler maintained a friendly relation, however, the relation soon experienced tension and a war broke out.
 During this time 600 casados, i.e. Portuguese men married the native women who were living outside the Chaul fort along with a large number of Hindu and Muslim shopkeepers.
-In 1594, the Portuguese took over the fort along with Korlai in the valley of the marro (hill).
+In 1594, the Portuguese took over the fort along with Korlai in the valley of the morro (hill).
 By 1630, a small Christian community grew when the church, Nossa Senhora do Mar 'Our Lady of the Sea' was built on the hill.
-The slaves and the offspring of the casados [Portuguese men] and soldadas [Soldiers] were mainly Christian converts.
-The Portuguese abandoned Chaul and the hill to move to Goa in 1740.
-After the departure of the Portuguese, many Christians moved to other Portuguese territories while the Christians of the lower-castes moved closer to the church as the Marathas took control of the region.
+The offspring of the casados [Portuguese men] and soldadas [Soldiers] were mainly Christian converts.
+The Portuguese abandoned Chaul and the hill (Korlai fort) to move to Goa in 1740.
+After the departure of the Portuguese, many Christians moved to other Portuguese territories like Goa, while the remaining Christians moved closer to the Korlai village and church as the Marathas took control of the region.

+In 1740, after the massive Maratha invasion & the loss of Bassein (modern day Vasai province), Portugal preferred to rather cede the town of Chaul to ensure the Marathas retreat along with their allies (Bhonsles) from their prized territory of Goa.
+While most of the Christians moved to Goa from Chaul, a small group (Around 9 families) was transferred across the river to the Corlaim (Korlai) village that exists today.
+Franciscan missionaries in 1770 mentioned that the families maintained their Christian roots.

+After the Maratha victory around 1740, Peshwa Madhav Rao (Nanasaheb) allowed the Christians in 1764, as an inam to their Marian deity for a nine-day festival.
+They were also allowed a salvo of 3 guns salute, and the permission for the construction of the Our Lady of Mount Carmel church in Korlai, across the river.
+The Church of Our Lady of Mount Carmel (Nossa Senhora do Monte Carmo) in Korlai was built on a small promontory in the Korlai (Corlaim) village between 1740-1770 & is among one of the oldest churches in India.
+Today, a Catholic population of Creole Portuguese speakers' of approximately 1000 inhabitants remain in the Korlai village, apart from the diaspora scattered across Mumbai and beyond.